One-Future-Unified-Team/Github-hosting/README.md

 <h1>Github Hosting</h1>
-<p>Welcome to Github hosting repository for Software and Website Developer Team!
-The official repository for Software and Website Developer Team Github Hosting.
-This repository is for developer to upload their site codes and has all source codes of site hosted in Software and Website Developer Team Github Hosting.</p>
+<p>Welcome to Github hosting repository for One Future Unified Team!
+The official repository for SOne Future Unified Team Github Hosting.
+This repository is for developer to upload their site codes and has all source codes of site hosted in One Future Unified Team Github Hosting.</p>
 <hr>
 <h2>Useful Links</h2>
 <ul>